· 6 min read

 Written in by Simon Lehmann Editor

-Most landscape photography accumulates detail: every leaf, every ripple, every cloud rendered as evidence of place.
-Michael Kenna’s work moves the opposite direction.
-Born in Widnes, England in 1953 and based in the United States since 1977, Kenna builds quiet images from very little — a row of posts in fog, a single tree on an empty field, a horizon split between two flat tones.
-The reduction is not stylistic shorthand; it is the product of specific decisions about format, exposure and printing, each one removing information until only the essential marks remain.
+The Group f/64 tradition that Ansel Adams codified treats the negative as a vessel for the full tonal scale: a sharp, deeply detailed rendering from the foreground pebble to the distant peak, with every zone from black to white placed deliberately through the Zone System.
+Michael Kenna works in the opposite direction.
+Born in Widnes, Lancashire in 1953 and based in the United States since 1977, he builds quiet images from very little — a row of posts in fog, a single tree on an empty field, a horizon split between two flat tones.
+The reduction is not stylistic shorthand.
+It is the product of specific decisions about camera, exposure, development and printing, each one removing information until only the essential marks remain.

-Since the mid-1980s Kenna has worked mainly in medium format, producing the square negatives that define the work.
+Kenna switched to a Hasselblad in 1986, after roughly fifteen years working on 35mm Nikkormats and Nikons, and has shot the 6cm square format — two and a quarter inches, in his own phrase — ever since.
+He carries five lenses between 40mm and 250mm, but the constant is the square itself.
 The square removes the directional bias of the rectangle: there is no long axis pulling the eye left or right, so a subject placed against open space sits in stable, deliberate isolation.
 Negative space becomes the dominant element.
 A small dark form — a tree, a pier, a bench — reads as a single mark on a large neutral field, much as a brushstroke reads on paper.
 Because the square refuses the panoramic sweep, it suppresses the impulse to catalogue a scene and instead isolates one relationship between figure and ground.

 How Ansel Adams treated the negative as a fixed score and the print as performance, holding back and burning in to realize a visualized tonal scale.